AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/ats.md

 ## Next steps

 By following this tutorial, you have established a connection to your ATS account.
-You can now continue on to the next tutorial and [configure a dataflow to bring data into Platform](../../dataflow/databases.md).
+You can now continue on to the next tutorial and [configure a dataflow to bring data into [!DNL Platform]](../../dataflow/databases.md).